dowdah/invoice_ocr/README.md

 - **Image Processing:** Uses [OpenCV](https://opencv.org/) for initial image processing to improve recognition accuracy.

 ## Contribution Guide
-We welcome all forms of contribution, including but not limited to proposals for new features, bug fixes, documentation updates, etc. Please read `CONTRIBUTING.md` for how to get started.
+We welcome all forms of contribution, including but not limited to proposals for new features, bug fixes, documentation updates, etc.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.